AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

     - Run a set of queries against SQL DW / Synapse
     - Run a set of queries in different resource classes
     - Run a set of queries in serial and/or concurrently
-    - Scale the SQL DW / Synapse warehouse to different sizes
+    - Automatically scale the SQL DW / Synapse warehouse to different sizes
-    - Ensure that your replicated tables are replicated before the queries test begins
+    - Automatically replicate any replicated tables and pause for their replication status to be ready
-    - Turn on or off resultset caching
+    - Automatically turn on or off resultset caching
     - Save all the timings to a set of tables that will include compile time, queue time, execution time and log various configurations about the sytem

 - Benefits